NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Underwater Volcano.md

-You can cast [[Spells/Volcanic Eruption|Volcanic Eruption]] as a 7th-rank primal innate spell once per day, except that you can only evoke the volcano on the floor of a body of water, and the effects that normally happen to flying creatures happen to swimming creatures instead.
+You can cast [[Volcanic Eruption|Volcanic Eruption]] as a 7th-rank primal innate spell once per day, except that you can only evoke the volcano on the floor of a body of water, and the effects that normally happen to flying creatures happen to swimming creatures instead.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*